Safety first

 Freezing over food, toys, beds, people, or stolen items; growling when approached; hovering over items; or a child near guarded resources.

-Owner rule: Do not punish warning signals such as growling.
-A warning is information.
-Make the setup safer, create distance, and involve a qualified local professional when risk is present.
+Owner rule: Treat warning signals as information.
+Make the setup easier, create distance, and use local support when needed.

 Readiness gates